Tree-Structured Parzen Estimator: Understanding Its Algorithm Components and Their Roles for Better Empirical Performance: Introduction

 \section{Introduction}

-In recent years, the complexity of experiments has seen a substantial upsurge, reflecting the rapid advancement of various research fields such as drug discovery~\shortcite{schneider2020rethinking}, material discovery~\shortcite{xue2016accelerated,li2017rapid,vahid2018new}, financial applications~\shortcite{gonzalvez2019financial}, and hyperparameter optimization (HPO) of machine learning algorithms~\shortcite{loshchilov2016cma,chen2018bayesian,feurer2019hyperparameter}.
-Since this trend towards increasingly complex experimentation adds more and more parameters to tune, many parameter-tuning frameworks have been developed so far such as Optuna~\shortcite{akiba2019optuna}, Ray~\shortcite{liaw2018tune}, BoTorch~\shortcite{balandat2020botorch}, and Hyperopt~\shortcite{bergstra2011algorithms,bergstra2013making,bergstra2013hyperopt,bergstra2015hyperopt}, enabling researchers to make significant strides in various domains.
+Recent scientific advances have seen the possibility of black-box optimization (BBO) in research fields such as drug discovery~\shortcite{schneider2020rethinking}, material discovery~\shortcite{xue2016accelerated,li2017rapid,vahid2018new}, financial applications~\shortcite{gonzalvez2019financial}, and hyperparameter optimization (HPO) of machine learning algorithms~\shortcite{loshchilov2016cma,chen2018bayesian,feurer2019hyperparameter}.
+This trend has spurred the development of sample-efficient parameter-tuning frameworks such as Optuna~\shortcite{akiba2019optuna}, Ray~\shortcite{liaw2018tune}, BoTorch~\shortcite{balandat2020botorch}, and Hyperopt~\shortcite{bergstra2011algorithms,bergstra2013making,bergstra2013hyperopt,bergstra2015hyperopt}, enabling researchers to make significant strides in these domains.